delarosajav/tw-roberta-base-sentiment-FT-v2/README.md

 ## 14. Authorship and Contact Information:

-This model was fine-tuned and optimized by **Javier de la Rosa Sánchez**, applying state-of-the-art techniques to enhance its performance for hate speech detection in Spanish.
+This model was fine-tuned by **Javier de la Rosa Sánchez**, using state-of-the-art techniques to enhance its performance for sentiment analysis on Twitter data.

 For inquiries or collaboration opportunities, please contact:
 - Email: [javier.delarosa95@gmail.com](mailto:javier.delarosa95@gmail.com)